K0ppai/Quibit-Test/README.md

 # 📖 Todo List <a name="about-project"></a>

 **Todo List** is a code test given to me by [Quibit](https://www.facebook.com/quibit21092023).
-It's a simple todo list application that allows users to add, delete and update their tasks.
+It's a simple todo list application that allows users to add, delete and update their tasks along with the search feature.

 ## 🛠 Built With <a name="built-with"></a>